 Price comparison engines and car data aggregation

 Price comparison engines exist for all kinds of products including automobiles.
-Such sites scrape product details and their price from manufacturer portals by using web crawling.
+Such sites crawl product details and their price from manufacturer portals by using web crawling.
 Aggregator sites serve as the first stop for anyone looking to buy a new vehicle nowadays.
 If you are an automobile data aggregation site, extracting data from a wide range of automobile manufacturer sites may seem like a big roadblock.
 DaaS services can be a good fit for this requirement and the scale at which these managed solutions provide data can make your price comparison site truly resourceful.

 Customer reviews scraping

-Every industry is listening closely to the customers these days to identify current shortcomings of their products and to gather ideas that can be turned into a new feature or an entirely different product.
+Every industry is listening closely to the customers these days to identify the current shortcomings of their products and to gather ideas that can be turned into a new feature or an entirely different product.
 Automobile manufacturers too, are on the lookout for similar information to improve their products.
 The best source of customer sentiments and feedback for manufacturers is automobile forums and blogs.
-People share their reviews, criticism, complaints and anything they feel about the vehicles they use on various places on the web.
+People share their reviews, criticism, complaints, and anything they feel about the vehicles they use in various places on the web.
 This insightful data is scattered across the web and would require a reliable web crawling system to gather it for analysis.
 Since the competition is tightening by each passing day, not listening to your customers can be considered fatal.

 Building an app to showcase offers